anishnya/nvim/README.md

-# 💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+# A Very Simple Neovim Config!

+A very simple Neovim config that uses the new native package manager and LSP...which helps to Lead with #Dignity!